 Families are encouraged to plan their vacations around the school vacation days.
 Vacation days count against the 90% standard.
-They may also affect exam exemptions and possible credit for the course.
 Family vacations should not be scheduled during the last two weeks of school due to end of year testing.

 Academic Guidelines and Policies